mechatroner/vscode_rainbow_csv/README.md

 ## Usage

 Rainbow CSV looks better and is much more usable in general with dark mode.
-If your csv, semicolon-separated or tab-separated file doesn't have .csv or .tsv extension, you can manually enable highlighting by clicking on the current language label mark in the right bottom corner and then choosing "CSV", "Dynamic CSV", "TSV", "CSV (semicolon)" or "CSV (pipe)" depending on the file content, see this [screenshot](https://stackoverflow.com/a/30776845/2898283).
+You can manually enable highlighting by executing `Set rainbow separator` command or by clicking on the current language button in the bottom right corner and choosing one of the built-in CSV dialects from the table below.

 #### Supported separators